 Creamer Potatoes with Red Pepper Cashew Pesto

-- 1 1/2 lb.
-Terrific Trio (or other Little Potato Company creamer varietals) potatoes
+- 1 1/2 pounds Terrific Trio or other Little Potato Company creamer potatoes

 - In the bowl of a food processor, combine the roasted red bell peppers, cashews, garlic, parsley, Parmesan cheese, salt and pepper.
 Pulse until combined.

 - While the food process is running, slowly pour in the olive oil.
 Process until smooth, scraping down the sides as needed.

 - Place the potatoes in a large pot of cold, lightly salted water.
 Bring to a boil, reduce to medium-high and cook until the potatoes are tender when pierced with a fork, 15 to 20 minutes.
 Take care not to overcook so that the potatoes do not start to fall apart.